HRA Monday Lecture on Good Supervision

 Recent publications include:

 - Wichmann-Hansen, G., Godskesen, M., & Kiley, M. (2020) Successful development programs for experienced doctoral supervisors – What does it take?
 International Journal for Academic Development, 25(2), 176-82.
-The article was shortlisted for Article of the Year Award and thus, is open access in 2021.
+The article was shortlisted for Article of the Year Award.

 - Wichmann-Hansen, G. & Godskesen, M. (2020) Doctoral Supervision in Denmark.
 In S. Taylor, M. Kiley & K.Holley (Eds.), The Making of Doctoral Supervisors (pp. 46-54) London, Routledge.